lauraleecallahan/deep-learning-challenge/report.md

 - The target for this model is X, or all of the columns in the new_application_df, excluding the "IS_SUCCESSFUL" column.

 What variable(s) are the features for your model?
-- The feature for this model is the y, or the "IS_SUCCESSFUL" column in the new_application_df.
+- The feature for this model is the y, or the "IS_SUCCESSFUL" column in the num_application_df.

 <img width="714" alt="image" src="https://github.com/user-attachments/assets/f3e23224-43d3-4440-9f14-2a4ed085446d" />